 Answer:

-It is a chemical reaction in which acids and basis reacts with each other to form salt and water.
+It is a chemical reaction in which acids and bases react with each other to form salt and water.

-Question: Why do we apply baking soda on the stung area when an ant bites?
+Question: Why do we apply baking soda to the stung area when an ant bites?

 Answer: